Pogromca-SCP/RandMadDocs/RandoLua/Functions.md

 ### ServerLog(Message)
 Prints the message into the server log.

+### Delay(TimeInSeconds, Command)
+Calls given server command after specified time delay.
+Function uses the same command format as in-game console.
+Calling this function before previous delay ends will replace old delay with the new one.
+Changing or reseting map will cancel the delay.

 ### ForceStart()
 Forces a match to start if it hasn't already.

+### NextStage()
+Forces a Campaign match to skip current stage.

 ### MsgAll(Message[, R, G, B])
 Sends a message with a specific color for all players.

+### MsgRed(Message[, R, G, B])
+Sends a message with a specific color for all players in red team.

+### MsgBlu(Message[, R, G, B])
+Sends a message with a specific color for all players in blue team.

 ### MsgTo(Message, PlayerId[, R, G, B])
 Sends a message with a specific color for selected player.